Balog de Manko Bük

-Balogh von Mankobük or Balog de Manko Bück in its present Germanized form, mankóbüki Balogh in Hungarian, was a Austro-Hungarian noble family from the Habsburg monarchy, originally from the region of Sopron / Ödenburg.
+Balogh von Mankobük, mankóbüki Balogh in Hungarian, was a Austro-Hungarian noble family from the Habsburg monarchy, originally from the region of Sopron / Ödenburg.

-The mankóbüki family were landowners in what today is the city of Bük.
+The mankóbüki family had their ancient estate in what today is the city of Bük.
+A branch of the family settled in Vienna after the Napoleonic wars and later a sub-branch settled in Budapest.
 Their origins date back to the beginning of the Habsburg rule of the Kingdom of Hungary and are documented in the area of Bük since 1549.

 Family history

-The family had both a notable military and legal or administrative affinity throughout generations.
+The family occupied positions in the Empire state administration mainly in the military, judiciary and regional government across generations.
 Male members mainly either served in the Austrian Imperial Army and the subsequent Austro-Hungarian Army, or dedicated themselves towards the affairs of state, primarily through judicial positions of legal or administrative nature, in either governmental institutions of the Habsburg monarchy or Hungarian Ministries.

 The first written mention of a Manko Bük family is recorded in 1351 as "Monko de Byky" and later in the person of "Johannes Manko de Byk" in 1451.

 The published genealogical family tree of the "Balogh Mankóbüki" traced their roots back to the early 1600s, namely with the brothers Lörinez (1618) and János (1620).
-Gáspar Balogh de Mankóbük, jurist of the Sopron county had been documented in Bük back in 1552 while records show that János Balogh de Mankóbük (mankóbüki Balogh János) owned property in Bük already in 1549.
+Gáspar Balogh de Mankóbük, jurist of the Sopron county had been documented in the area of Bük back in 1552 while records show that János Balogh de Mankóbük (mankóbüki Balogh János) owned property in Bük already in 1549.

-A branch of the family left Bük in the late 18th century due to the military postings of captain Josef Balog de Mankó-Bük (1766 in Bük - 1842 in Vienna), who fought during the Napoleonic Wars for the Austrian Empire.
-While a branch of the family remained in the area of Bük, the descendants of the captain settled in Vienna around 1837.
-However, because of the sudden murder of the captain's youngest son, Rittmeister (Cavalry Captain) Karl Balog de Mánko-Bük (1808-1849), the captain's grandson was raised by his uncle, the famous writer Imre Madách de Sztregova et Kelecsény, at castle Madách.
+A branch of the family left Bük in the late 18th century due to the military postings of captain Josef Balog de Mankó-Bük (1766–1842), who fought during the Napoleonic Wars for the Austrian Empire.
+While a branch of the family remained in the area of Bük, the descendants of the captain settled in Vienna around 1837 and remained there.

+However, because of the sudden murder of the captain's youngest son, Rittmeister (Cavalry Captain) Karl Balog de Mánko-Bük (1808-1849), the captain's grandson was raised by his uncle, Imre Madách de Sztregova et Kelecsény author of The Tragedy of Man, one of the most famous works of Hungarian literature, at castle Madách.
+The Madách castle is currently owned by the Slovak National Museum and operates since 2003 as a division of the Museum of Hungarian Culture in Slovakia.

 Family members were mainly concentrated in Vienna and Budapest.
 Some fled communist Hungary after World War II and settled in Paris, becoming French citizens.